-Name, Province/State and Country of Residence and Position with Company Present Principal Occupation(1)(2) Director Since Shares Owned Kevin Bottomley (3) President and Chief Executive Officer of the Company; February 10, 2016 1,150,630 British Columbia, Canada President, Chief Executive director of Zimtu Capital Corp.; director of Genix Pharmaceuticals Corp.; director of Queensland Gold 2016 Officer and Director Hills Corp.
-Jody Bellefleur (3) Chartered Professional Accountant August 21, 2017 50,000 British Columbia, Canada , Ź Director Nathan Tribble (3) Consulting Geologist since 2017; Vice President, March 9, 2021 Nil Ontario, Canada Exploration, of Gatling Exploration Inc. from February, Director 2019, to May, 2022; director of Huntsman Exploration Inc. since April, 2019; Senior Lead Geologist of Sprott Mining Inc. and Jerritt Canyon Gold LLC from July, 2015 to February, 2019; Project Geologist, Kerr Mines Inc. from November, 2013 to July, 2015 Nicolas Rodway Consulting Geologist; President, Chief Executive April 13, 2022 (4) 40,020 British Columbia, Canada Officer and director of Core Assets Corp.; director of Director Rain City Resources Inc. and Saville Resources Inc. Dominic Verdejo Corporate development consultant since 2009; President Nominee (5) 77,000 British Columbia, Canada and Chief Executive Officer of Taura Gold Inc. since Director Nominee December, 2019; President and Chief Executive Officer of Kanadario Gold Inc. (now G Mining Ventures Corp.) from November, 2017 to November, 2020; President and Chief Executive Officer of Pacton Gold Inc. from February, 2017 to November, 2017; Chairman of the Board of Pacton Gold Inc. from November, 2017 to October, 2018
+Name, Province/State and Country of Residence and Position with Company Present Principal Occupation (1)(2) Director Since Shares Owned R. Dale Ginn President and Chief Executive Officer of the Company; May 8, 2023 Nil Ontario, Canada President and Chief Executive Officer of Badlands President, Chief Executive Resources Inc.; President and Chief Executive Officer Officer and Director of Lithium One Metals Inc.; Executive Chair of Renegade Gold Inc.; non-executive director of Raiden Resources Limited Kevin Bottomley (3) President and CEO of V Ten Capital Corp.; director of February 10, 518,052 British Columbia, Canada Zimtu Capital Corp.; director of Genix Pharmaceuticals 2016 Director Corp.; director of Q2 Metals Corp.; director of Saville Resources Inc. Jody Bellefleur (3) Chartered Professional Accountant; CFO and director of August 21, 2017 20,000 British Columbia, Canada Apex Critical Metals Corp.; CFO and director of Q2 0 Director Metals Corp.
+Richard Boulay (3) Consulting geologist since 1983; director of the October 19, 250,000 Alberta, Canada Company since October, 2023; director of Xplore 2023 Director Resources Corp. since June, 2023; director of Gatling Exploration Inc. from August, 2018 to May, 2022; director of Pacton Gold Inc. from January, 2016 to June, 2023; director of Bonterra Resources Inc. from December 2015 to March 2019 Nicholas Rodway Consulting Geologist; President, Chief Executive April 13, 2022 (4) 16,008 British Columbia, Canada Officer and director of Core Assets Corp.; director of 1 , Director Rain City Resources Inc. and Saville Resources Inc. Dominic Verdejo Corporate development consultant; President and Chief October 4, 14,000 British Columbia, Canada Executive Officer of Xplore Resources Inc.; director of 2022 (5) , Director Taura Gold Inc.

-- (1) Information as to principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors individually. - (2) Unless otherwise stated above, any nominee named above not elected at the last annual general meeting has held the principal occupation or employment indicated for at least five years. - (3) Member of the Audit Committee. - (4) Mr. Rodway was a director of the Company from August 11, 2020 to April 22, 2021, and was re-appointed on April 13, 2022. - (5) Mr. Verdejo previously acted as director of the Company from April 22, 2021 to April 13, 2022.
+(1) Information as to principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors individually.

+(2) Unless otherwise stated above, any nominee named above not elected at the last annual general meeting has held the principal occupation or employment indicated for at least five years.

+(3) Member of the Audit Committee.

+(4) Mr. Rodway was a director of the Company from August 11, 2020 to April 22, 2021, and was re-appointed on April 13, 2022.

+(5) Mr. Verdejo previously acted as director of the Company from April 22, 2021 to April 13, 2022 and was re-elected on October 4, 2022.